lasagnakanada/toxic-comment-moderation/README.md

 # toxic-comment-moderation

-After EDA it was observed that amount of comments which could are toxic in general is 22%.
+After EDA it was observed that amount of comments which could be toxic in general is 22%.
 By splitting all toxic comments into separate classes as:

 'toxic'
 'severe_toxic'